 You can save abroad.
 When using a foreign ATM, it is common to get cash at a better exchange rate than you can at currency exchange offices.
 And, it can be easier and safer to make frequent trips to an ATM when traveling abroad than to carry a lot cash or travelers’ checks.
 Keep in mind, however, that your bank may charge a transaction fee of a percent of the amount exchanged.

 There’s gold in some ATMs.
 In some places, it’s possible to access gold from an ATM.
-Germany was the first country to install a gold ATM.
+The United Arab Emirates was the first country to install a gold ATM.
 In America the first gold-dispensing ATM was installed in the Town Center Mall in Boca Raton, Florida.

 All access, all locations.
 Nowadays ATMs seem to be everywhere.
 There are even two in Antarctica.
 There are drive-up ATMs and also ski-through ATMs.
 On top of Whistler Mountain in Canada, a ski-up ATM has holders for ski poles and gloves, and even heat lamps.

 Cards not needed.
 The future of ATMs may be eATMs, which can be accessed via mobile phones, thus eliminating the need to carry a card to get cash.
 The ATM can be accessed via mobile wallets such as ApplePay or Android Pay.
 There’s also a whole new world of ATMs enabled with robotics and artificial intelligence.